JeannotM/DynamicDifficulty/README.md

 ## Other Small Things
 Feel free to contact me if you have any idea's that could expand/improve the DynamicDifficulty plugin or have any trouble getting it to work on your server due to errors
-- [x] Automatically sorts difficulties by affinity requirement.
-- [x] Double Loot does not work on mobs that can pickup items.
 - [x] Per player and World difficulties
 - [x] Permissions on Luckperms and other management tools
-- [x] Custom Affinity points for each mobs
+- [x] Custom Affinity points for each mobs and blocks
 - [x] Implemented BStats & Placeholder API.
-- [x] Disable certain worlds
+- [x] Disable DD for certain worlds and Mobs
 - [x] /reload command & /force-save
 - [x] MySQL support
 - [x] Randomize Difficulty mode